MarioBlazek/git-workshop/assignments/09-log.md

 * Use custom format to display hash, author name, author date relative and subject
 * Display commits from the last two weeks without merge commits
 * Display commit hash and subject from commits made since 2019-10-01 and before 2019-10-03, by author Jane Doe, without merge commits
 * Search for usage of dump function
+* Display graph

 Hints